ievapudz/Course_Work/README.md

 The visualisation of the initial dataset was performed for a random sample of training dataset, and full sets of validation and testing.
 The visualisation was performed using two methods: PCA with matplotlib.pyplot package and PyMDE.

+Due to the limitations of storage, it was decided to make a visualization of a sample taken from the training dataset.
+The size of the sample was set to be one quarter of the training dataset.

+The command that was run to get the number of all embeddings:

+`ls -1 | wc -l`

+The output of the command was 5056 (at Mon Nov 15 15:26:47 CET 2021).

+The command that was run to get the random sample of the training sequence list:

+`ls -1 | shuf -n 1264 > /Users/ieva/Documents/ML_Protein_Classification/data/EMB_ESM1b/training_embeddings_sample.lst`

+The embedding files that were required for visualisation were picked with with command:

+`cat ~/ML_Protein_Classification/data/EMB_ESM1b/training_embeddings_sample.lst | xargs -I % cp % ~/Desktop/data/EMB_ESM1b/training_embeddings_sample/%`

+Those files were uploaded to Google Drive to access from Google Colab notebook.

 ## Usage of evolutionary scale modeling

 Transformer protein language models from Facebook AI Research (Rives et al., 2019).